• Skip to main content

 • Email

-Learn how to make these super easy, NO SEW, doll mittens and ear warmers (or headband).
-All you really need is an old glove!
+Learn how to make these super easy, NO SEW, doll mittens (gloves) and ear warmers (headband).
+All you really need is just an old glove!

-Directions: Cut off two fingers of the glove and then cut off the wristband part.
+First, cut off two fingers of the glove.
+Then cut off the wristband part as shown below.

 If you want to embellish the mittens and ear warmers a bit, simply use a hot glue gun to add some snowflake shaped beads for a little bling.